robotology-legacy/mex-wholebodymodel/README.md

 ### Add new tests
-To add new tests, just write a script that runs your test and raise and exception if the test fails (for example using the `assert` command).
-Then modify the [tests/runWBMTests.m](tests/runWBMTests.m) file to call your testing script.
+To add new tests, just write a script that runs your test and raise and exception if the test fails (for example using the `assert` command or the [tests/WBAssertEqual.m](tests/wBAAssertEqual.m) function).
+Then modify the [tests/WBMTests.m](tests/WBMTests.m) file to call your testing script.